-You can enter the Active Cameo mode by selecting Edit Group from the Live Monitoring - Camera menu or pressing and holding the \[\rightarrow I \] (Play/Pause) button for three seconds or longer in any multi-view format.
-The yellow outline surrounding the video indicates the active cameo, and pressing the arrow buttons moves the active cameo.
-Selecting Exit Group Edit in the cameo menu displayed when pressing the July button also exits the Active Cameo mode.
+You can enter the Active Cameo mode by pressing the \bigcirc (Enter) button on the remote control or selecting Edit Group in the Camera Menu displayed when clicking the right mouse button in any multi-view format.
+(8-ch Model Only) The yellow outline surrounding the video indicates the active cameo, and pressing the arrow buttons moves the active cameo.
+Pressing the \bigcirc (Enter) button or selecting Exit Group Edit in the Camera Menu exits the Active Cameo mode.
 The active cameo mode will remains in effect for 15 seconds if there is no further operation.